 The researchers also looked at the food handling practices of a variety of people, finding that environmental health officers and food handlers had safer food handling habits than other professional people.
 This might indicate that educating people on how to handle food safely may improve food safety in the home.

 People who consume raw or undercooked eggs can get Salmonella infection, which doctors also call salmonellosis.
-According to the FDA, the symptoms of a Salmonella infection occur within 12 to 72 hours of eating contaminated food.
+According to the FDA, the symptoms of a Salmonella infection occur within

 People who have Salmonella infection may experience the following symptoms:

 People with a compromised immune system are also at higher risk of developing foodborne illnesses.
 Individuals with diabetes, cancer, HIV or AIDS, or those who have transplanted organs should avoid consuming untreated raw eggs.

 It is safer for people living with these conditions to consume pasteurized eggs.

 In addition to food safety concerns, consuming any raw egg whites interferes with the body’s ability to absorb biotin.
 Biotin plays a critical role in fat and carbohydrate metabolism, and a deficiency can impair insulin function, which may worsen blood sugar management.